runpod/docs/docs/serverless/workers/custom-worker.md

     docker push yourusername/serverless-test:latest
     ```

-## Step 7: Deploy your endpoint using the web interface
+## Step 7: Deploy your worker using the RunPod console

-You have a few  options for deploying your custom endpoint:
+You have a few options for deploying your custom worker:

 ### Option 1: Deploy using a Docker image

-1. Go to the [Serverless section](https://www.runpod.io/console/serverless) of the RunPod web interface.
+1. Go to the [Serverless section](https://www.runpod.io/console/serverless) of the RunPod console.
 2. Click **New Endpoint**.
 3. Under **Custom Source**, select **Docker Image**, then click **Next**.
 4. In the **Container Image** field, enter your Docker image URL: `docker.io/yourusername/serverless-test:latest`.